Welcome to the connections preference process for the 2022-2023 school year! This page will be updated as new information comes.

 This yearlong course offers students the opportunity to develop, enhance, and express a passion for music through the instrumental art form of guitar.
 Students do not need any prior experience to join in the 6th grade.
 Guitar students will have the opportunity to perform at school and district level concerts, as well as, join a Guitar Club like Honor Guitar and Modern Guitar.
 In 7th and 8th grade, students will also have the opportunity to learn the ukulele and electric bass.
 Stay strong and rock on!

 This is a yearlong course where students will have the opportunity to play the violin, viola, cello, and bass.
 Students do not need any prior experience to join in the 6th grade.
-Orchestra students will get to showcase their talents at concerts throughout the year.
-There is a Trickum MS Honor Orchestra for advanced students in 6th, 7th, and 8th grades.
+In 7th grade, returning students are placed in Intermediate orchestra.
+Any rising 7th grader that did not sign up in 6th grade is invited to sign up for the beginning 7th grade orchestra class.
+All Orchestra students will get to showcase their talents at concerts throughout the year.
+For advanced 6th, 7th, and 8th grade orchestra students, there is an honor orchestra that performs multiple times during the school year.

-This one-semester course offers students the opportunity to explore the basic facets of drama, literature, and acting techniques.
-We focus on thinking, writing, rehearsing, and performing.
-Students are taught a variety of skills to aid them in becoming better observers of drama and participants in life.
+This one-semester course offers students the opportunity to explore the basic facets of Drama including literature, technical theatre and performing techniques.
+We focus on creating, writing, responding, and connecting to the world around us through the medium of theatre.
+Students will learn a variety of theatre games and skills to broaden their confidence in public speaking and artistic expression.

 Advanced Theatre Arts (7th Grade)*